Table of Contents

 Facial pedigree is usually referred to as sagging skin.
 Salmon tissue and loose skin are most noticeable in sunken or hollow cheeks, and sagging skin under the jaw, creating a sagging appearance under the eyes and along the jaw.
 As a result of tissue degeneration as well as loss of collagen and elastin, the skin sinks and forms lines and wrinkles and accumulates in the lower part of the face.

-Deflation refers to loss of volume in the face, usually in the form of subcutaneous fat deposits that lose their support and sink.
-Over time, adipose tissue, collagen, and elastin begin to spin off.
-This makes our face less firm.
+Deflation refers to loss of volume in the face, usually in the form of subcutaneous fat deposits that lose their support and sag.
+Over time, the fatty tissue, collagen and elastin begin to spin off.
+This makes our face becomes less firm.

 Degeneration refers to a process in which our skin loses its tone and structure (age spots, hyperpigmentation and static wrinkles).
 It is caused by low levels of collagen and elastin - the building blocks of a firm, strong skin.
 Lack of these two elements tends to build up dead cells - causing a tired look - and the skin becomes more weathered, delicate and sensitive.
 Extrinsic factors such as diet, sun or exposure to impurities can also increase the skin's regeneration process.